 Please practice responsible travel and respect the local environment!
 In recent years, the Thai government has had to ban visitors from certain beaches because the local habitats were completely destroyed by tourists.

-Another good way to get an idea of things to do in Thailand is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Thailand.
+They work directly with local tour operators in Thailand, so you won’t have to scour the internet or roam around town trying to find the best deal.

 If you know your schedule ahead of time, a great insider tip is to buy tickets for major tourist attractions ahead of time.
 Tiqets has entrance tickets and skip the line passes for major tourist spots in Thailand such as Ayutthaya, Bangkok, Ko Samui, and Pattaya so that you can avoid the lines and save that precious time for more exploring.